Aadniz/pineapple-passive-packet-scanner/README.md

 Option          Meaning
- --no-colors     Disable colors (Default: False) --loop          Specify seconds for main loop (value must be more than 0) (Default: 5)
+ --no-colors     Disable colors (Default: False) --loop          Specify seconds for main loop (value must be more than 0) (Default: 5) --uninstall     Removes folders and files related to the script except itself

  [Examples]:
   python passive.py -A -s 60*2 -c 60*3 -t 60*10 --loop 4 --no-colors